metatensor/metatensor/docs/src/core/reference/cxx/index.rst

 Metatensor offers a C++ API, built on top of the :ref:`C API <c-api-reference>`.
-You can the provided classes and functions in your own code by :ref:`installing the corresponding shared library and header <install-c-lib>`, and then including ``metatensor.hpp`` and linking with ``-lmetatensor``.
+You can the provided classes and functions in your own code by :ref:`installing the corresponding shared library and header <install-c>`, and then including ``metatensor.hpp`` and linking with ``-lmetatensor``.
 Alternatively, we provide a cmake package config file, allowing you to do use metatensor like this (after installation):

 .. code-block:: cmake